The degree classification profile for Swansea University for the academic years 2014/15 to 2018/19 is illustrated in the table below.

 The External Examiners and External Subject Specialises are critical to the design, approval and ongoing review of programmes, and are engaged in all design or review of programmes.

-At institutional level, the Progression and Awards Board receives a College/School level External Examiner report, and provides an institutional report to the Learning, Teaching and Quality Committee.
-Colleges/Schools are required to provide a response at local level, and the University responds to and oversees any action taken in response to External Examiner Reports at institutional level.
+At institutional level, the Progression and Awards Board receives a Faculty/School level External Examiner report, and provides an institutional report to the Learning, Teaching and Quality Committee.
+Faculties/Schools are required to provide a response at local level, and the University responds to and oversees any action taken in response to External Examiner Reports at institutional level.

 Regulations are overseen by the Academic Regulations and Cases Board and are kept under review, with an annual review point to ensure they remain current and fit for purpose.